arcum42/ComfyUI_SageUtils/.github/instructions/sage.instructions.md

 - Write modular, reusable code.

 ### Character Encoding and Symbols
-- Only use standard ASCII characters in all code, comments, and documentation.
+- Use only standard ASCII characters in all code, comments, and documentation.
 - Do not use Unicode symbols, em dashes (—), smart quotes (“ ” ‘ ’), ellipses (…), or emojis.
 - Use only regular hyphens (-), straight quotes (' and "), and three periods (...) for ellipsis if needed.